José Ángel Carrillo: Córdoba / Hapoel Be'er Sheva

 On 27 January 2019, after featuring sparingly during the campaign, Carrillo agreed to a two-and-a-half-year contract with Córdoba CF in the same division.
 On 11 June, after suffering relegation, he terminated his contract and moved to Hapoel Be'er Sheva FC in the following day.

 Lugo

 Carrillo left Hapoel with just one match, and on 22 November 2019, he signed a short-term deal back at Spain's second division with CD Lugo.

 Huesca

 On 22 August 2022, free agent Carrillo signed a two-year contract with SD Huesca also in the second level.

+Return to Murcia

+On 14 August 2023, Carrillo returned to his first club Murcia, in Primera Federación.

 International career

 Carrillo is eligible to represent Spain at international level.
 He is as well eligible to play for the Philippines due to his great grandfather being born in the country.

 In 2019, it was reported that Carrillo received an invitation to train with the Philippines.